Sixth-form Education: International Comparisons

 The Institute of Education concludes its report by describing the English model as

 Students in other leading education systems receive more tuition time, study more subjects, and in some cases benefit from a three-year programme of study rather than a two-year programme.

 I congratulate the hon.
 Gentleman on bringing this subject to the House.
-In fact, the issue has been raised in my constituency of Eastleigh by the principal of Barton Peveril, who has talked about the problems relating to enrichment, the narrowing of education, efficiency and cross-funding, which are at the heart of our children’s education, and of course about the impact internationally.
-Does he agree that if the Government were to look at this matter, there would be an impact on our universities?
+In fact, the issue has been raised in my constituency by the principal of Barton Peveril, who has talked about the problems relating to enrichment, the narrowing of education, efficiency and cross-funding, which are at the heart of our children’s education, and of course about the impact internationally.
+Does the hon.
+Gentleman agree that if the Government were to look at this matter, there would be an impact on our universities?
 I am talking about them having to pick up the pieces of our narrow education if we are to compete internationally.